Data Dip Profiles

 How Data Dip Works

-A data dip in Xima CCaaS depends on an external web service.
-Xima does not connect directly to a raw database table or CSV file on its own.
-Instead, Xima sends a request to a configured API endpoint, including a bearer token for authentication and a JSON payload containing one or more lookup values.
-The external web service is responsible for receiving that request, searching the connected data source, and return a JSON response in the format Xima expects.
+A data dip in CCaaS depends on an external web service.
+CCaaS does not connect directly to a raw database table or CSV file on its own.
+Instead, CCaaS sends a request to a configured API endpoint, including a bearer token for authentication and a JSON payload containing one or more lookup values.
+The external web service is responsible for receiving that request, searching the connected data source, and return a JSON response in the format CCaaS expects.

 As an example: